 Everyone leads or off leads with the release of a recently discovered amateur videotape of Osama Bin Laden discussing the Sept.
 11 attacks.
 On the tape, apparently filmed in Kandahar in early November, a chuckling Bin Laden virtually admits having masterminded the strikes.
 U.S. officials call the tape further, though redundant, proof of Bin Laden’s guilt.

 Everybody notes that the White House delayed release of the tape so that government translators could triple-check their work.
-The Los Angeles Times fronts, and the New York Times and Washington Post stuff, stories on ambiguous Islamic public opinion.
+The LAT fronts, and the NYT and WP stuff, stories on ambiguous Islamic public opinion.
 The tape horrifies some fence sitters on the question of Bin Laden’s guilt.
 But many adamant defenders of Bin Laden’s innocence just see another conspiracy.
-Among the naysayers: several Islamic professors, Mohammed Atta’s father, and, according to the LAT, a “London-based Islamist” who told Al Jazeera that the United States may have culled the video from old wedding footage.
+Among the naysayers: several Islamic professors, Mohammed Atta’s father, and, according to the LAT, a “London-based Islamist” who told Al Jazeera that the U.S. may have culled the video from old wedding footage.

-The NYT also reports, above the fold, that an unidentified senior military official believes that American-backed forces have cornered Bin Laden in a pocket of Tora Bora.
-The unnamed official cites intriguing, but not totally persuasive, evidence: fierce resistance from al-Qaida fighters, unconfirmed sightings of Bin Laden, and unconfirmed other intelligence sources.
-The WP also reports that Bin Laden may be cornered and notes that the United States has sent elite sniper and “snatch and grab” teams to the Tora Bora region.
+The NYT also reports, above the fold, that an unidentified senior military official believes that American-back forces have cornered Bin Laden in a pocket of Tora Bora.
+The unnamed official cites intriguing, but not totally persuasive, evidence: fierce resistance from Al Qaeda fighters, unconfirmed sightings of Bin Laden, and unconfirmed other intelligence sources.
+The WP also reports that Bin Laden may be cornered and notes that the U.S. has sent elite sniper and “snatch and grab” teams to the Tora Bora region.

-The House also passed the final version of Bush’s education bill in a bipartisan fashion, and the Senate should follow suit soon.
+The House also passed the final version of Bush’s education bill in a bipartisan fashion and the Senate should follow suit soon.
 If the plan falls apart for some reason, the country could try to mimic Cuba’s.
-According to the NYT, students in our southern neighbor performed astoundingly well on U.N.-administered tests compared to other Latin American countries.
-The paper offers one interesting explanation: Perhaps Cuba’s desolate economy steers talented young people away from business and into teaching.
+According to the NYT, students in our Southern neighbor performed astoundingly well on U.N. administered tests compared to other Latin American countries.
+The paper says offers one interesting explanation: perhaps Cuba’s desolate economy steers talented young people away from business and into teaching.

-TP has little faith in the Islamic world’s conspiracy theories but does, however, suspect that another person may have planted the Bin Laden video: Winona Ryder.
-Police arrested the movie star for shoplifting and possession of illegal drugs yesterday at Saks Fifth Avenue in Beverly Hills.
+TP has little faith in the Islamic world’s conspiracy theories but does however suspect that another person may have planted the Bin Laden video: Winona Ryder.
+Police arrested the movie star for shoplifting and possession of illegal drugs yesterday at Saks 5th Avenue in Beverly Hills.
 With the release of the tape, her predicament only gets a snippet buried in the WP’s Style section.